abhimk2892/upgrad_assignment_log_reg/README.md

-LEADSCORE.ipynb : The python file showing coding and data analysis AssignmentSubjectiveQuestions_answered.pdf : subjective questions answered
-X-Eductaion: This is a presentation of X-Eductaion's business problems and technical approach towards solving the business problem
+LEADSCORE.ipynb : The python file showing coding and data analysis AssignmentSubjectiveQuestions_answered.pdf : subjective questions answered X-Eductaion.pdf: This is a presentation of X-Eductaion's business problems and technical approach towards solving the business problem
-Upgrad_case
+Upgrad-case-study.pdf: This file talks about the project summary